hypi-universe/docs/content/userdefinedfunctions.md

 ###   get

 Below `groovyGet` user defined function can be used to get data from a single object.
 Its behaviour is the same as the [get](readdata.md#get) function from CRUD APIs.
-You may choose another name for `groovyGe`
+You may choose another name for `groovyGet`

 ```
 type Query {